bencbogle/xfm-quote-finder/README.md

    - Your app will be available at the provided Railway URL

 4. **Database setup:**
-   - Upload your `quotes.db` file to Railway's persistent storage
-   - Or run the database setup scripts in Railway's console
+   - Add PostgreSQL service in Railway
+   - Railway will automatically provide `DATABASE_URL`
+   - Run the import script: `python scripts/csv_to_postgres.py`

 ## Features

-- **Full-text search** using SQLite FTS5
+- **Full-text search** using PostgreSQL with optimized indexing
 - **Speaker filtering** (Ricky, Steve, Karl)
 - **Episode information** with Spotify links
 - **Modern React UI** with Tailwind CSS